 Calcium is the mineral that needs special attention.
 It's one of the minerals that is the most deficient in homemade dog diets.

-Some supplements also don't have enough calcium in them to completely balance a dog's meal.
+Most supplement "blends" don't have enough calcium in them to completely balance a dog's meal.

 Egg shell power is one of the best ways to naturally add calcium to a dog's homemade diet.
 All you need is a good coffee grinder to grind the shells done to a fine powder.

-Too much is not good either.
+Adding too many supplements is not good either.

-There’s a risk of adding too much of any given nutrient which in term can negatively affect your dog’s health.
-This is especially true for synthetic nutrients which is why getting vitamins and minerals from fresh sources like egg shells is always preferred.
+This is especially true for synthetic nutrients, which is why getting vitamins and minerals from fresh sources like egg shells or raw, meaty bones is always preferred.

 This is why in the world of dog nutrition, knowledge and research is not only key - it’s mandatory.